Skip to main content

 Hot off the press: How well do market-based mechanisms work to reduce emissions?

 Can pollution markets work in developing countries?
-Experimental evidence from India

 Could carbon offset programs produce unintended consequences?

-Climate negotiations: what do rich countries owe poor countries?
+What do rich countries owe poor countries?

 How can we shift our framing of the climate crisis?